- Duration: 5 Days / 4 Nights

 Return to the ship after the day and spend the night there.

-The mighty Pharaoh Ramses II and the young Tutankhamen are among the monarchs of Egypt from the 18th to the 20th dynasties whose tombs may be found there.
+The Kings’ Valley: The mighty Pharaoh Ramses II and the young Tutankhamun are among the monarchs of Egypt from the 18th to the 20th dynasties whose tombs may be found there.
 The tombs were fully furnished with everything a monarch may want in the afterlife in terms of material things.
 The majority of the interior decorations are still in good condition.

-Only two enormous stone sculptures of King Amenhotep III survive from a funerary temple that was once completely constructed.
+Memnon’s Colossi: Only two enormous stone sculptures of King Amenhotep III survive in a funerary temple that was once completely constructed.
 The sculptures are constructed from quartzite sandstone stones that were originally found in Cairo and transported 700 km to Luxor.

 – Sail to Edfu and Esna; spend the night there.